rookiestar28/ComfyUI-Doctor/README.md

 ### Using AI Analysis

-1. When an error occurs, open the Doctor panel
+1. Automatically opens the Doctor panel when an error occurs.
-2. Click the **✨ Analyze with AI** button on the error card
+2. Review the built-in suggestions, or click the ✨ Analyze with AI button on the error card.
-3. Wait for the LLM to analyze the error (typically 3-10 seconds)
+3. Wait for the LLM to analyze the error (typically 3-10 seconds).
-4. Review the AI-generated debugging suggestions
+4. Review the AI-generated debugging suggestions.

 **Security Note**: Your API key is transmitted securely from frontend to backend for the analysis request only.
 It is never logged or stored persistently.